Skip to main content

 6468339821.png

 3. To adjust the state, click on the State field, and select from the dropdown list the state that you would like to assign.
-For SAST and IaC Security, options are: To Verify, Not Exploitable, Proposed Not Exploitable, Confirmed or Urgent.
-For SCA, options are: Not Ignored or Ignored.
+Options are: To Verify, Not Exploitable, Proposed Not Exploitable, Confirmed or Urgent.

 Notice

-If you mark a vulnerability as Not Exploitable or Ignored it will not be shown in the results in the web app for this scan or for subsequent scans of this Project.
+If you mark a vulnerability as Not Exploitable it will not be shown in the results in the web app for this scan or for subsequent scans of this Project.

 4. To add a comment, click on the Show comment button and enter your comment in the field that opens.